-9.3.2 Geodesic Distance
+10.3.2 Geodesic Distance

 Geodesic distance is defined as the length of the shortest path over a surface between several given points.
-Click the button in the Measures panel and select a scan to start using the tool.
+Click the button in the Measures panel and select a point-cloud scan or model to start using the tool.